chadgh/django-advanced-training/docs/features/contrib.messages.md

     """
     ...
 ```

+The `_get` method must return a tuple where the first element is a list of the stored messages and the second element is a flag indicating whether or not all of the messages where stored and retrieved.

 The `_store` method must store a list of messages and return a list of the messages that couldn't be stored.